What is Anonymous Sexual Assault Reporting?

 How Does it Work?

 If the crime took place within the last 72 hours there may be physical evidence on the victim's body or clothing that could be critical should the victim later decide to pursue prosecution.
 This evidence can be collected at any Lincoln area hospital.
-The examination reports will only be made available for prosecution if the victim signs a release of information form.
+If the victim provides the report number he or she was assigned, the City of Lincoln will pay for the cost of the examination.
+Examination reports will only be made available for prosecution if the victim signs a release of information form.

 Will I Remain Anonymous?